shree675/FoxTagger/README.md

 ## About Project

 FoxTagger is a Metamask snaps extension that facilitates the mapping of addresses with user defined tags to help users keep their expenditure in check by alerting and displaying usage analytics.
+It also hosts a _request amount_ feature that sends notifications to the other user.

 ## Motivation